Most Common Chicken Predators

 Don’t allow your chickens to roost outside the coop

 It makes perfect sense but is sometimes forgotten.
-Most predators come at night, so the safest place for them is inside a secured chicken coop.
-If your chickens don’t habit going inside the coop at dusk, you can quickly train them to do so.
+Most predators come at night, so their safest place is inside a secured chicken coop.
+If your chickens don’t have a habit of going inside the coop at dusk, you can quickly train them to do so.

-We’ve talked about installing hardware cloth around the outside fencing to prevent small animals from coming inside the run.
+We’ve discussed installing hardware cloth around the outside fencing to prevent small animals from entering the run.
 The same applies to the chicken coop.
-You can use the hardware cloth to secure windows and gaps in the chicken coop.
+You can use the hardware cloth to secure windows and ventilation holes in the chicken coop.

 Keep all food inside the coop

-Food attracts predators.
+Food attracts predators and pests.
 So if you don’t want them near your chickens, keep all food inside the coop or use an automatic chicken feeder which conceals food.
+Check out the ‘Best Chicken Feeders‘ on the market.

 Let’s sum things up